-Agreeably to what has been supposed, that an extraordinary out-pouring of the Spirit of God is to accompany this fixth Vial; fo the beginning of a work of extraordinary awakening has already attended the probable beginning of this Vial; and has been continued in one place or other, for many years past; although it has been, in some places, mingled with much enthusiasm, after the manner of things in their first beginnings, unripe, and mixed with much crudity.
-But it is to be hoped, a far more pure, extenfive and glorious revival of religion is not far off, which will more properly be the beginning of that work, which, in its iffue, shall overthrow the kingdom of Antichrist, and of Satan through the world.
-But God will be enquired of for this, by the house of Israel to do it for them.
+Agreeably to what has been supposed, that an extraordinary outpouring of the Spirit of God is to accompany this sixth vial; so the beginning of a work of extraordinary awakening has already attended the probable beginning of this vial; and has been continued in one place or other, for many years past; although it has been, in some places, mingled with much enthusiasm, after the manner of things in their first beginnings, unripe, and mixed with much crudity.
+But it is to be hoped a far more pure, extensive and glorious revival of religion is not far off, which will more properly be the beginning of that work, which in its issue shall overthrow the kingdom of Antichrist, and of Satan through the world.
+But God will be inquired of for this, by the house of Israel, to do it for them.

-Anf.
-5. If, notwithstanding all that I have faid, it be fill judged that there is sufficient reason to determine that the ruin of Anti. christ is at a very great distance, and if all that I have faid, as arguing that there is reafon to hope the beginning of that glorious revival of religion, which, in its continuance and progress, will destroy the kingdom of Antichrist, is not very far off, be judged to be of no force; yet it will not follow, that our complying with what is proposed to us in the late memorial from Scotland, will be in vain, or not followed with fuch spiritual blessings, as will richly recompence the pains of fuch extraordinary prayer for the Holy Spirit, and the revival of religion.
-If God does not grant that greatest of all effusions of his Spirit, fo foon as we defire, yet we shall have the satisfaction of a consciousness of our having employed ourfelves in a manner that is certainly agreeable to Christ's will and frequent commands, in being much in prayer for this mercy, and much more in it than has heretofore been common with Christians; and there will be all reason to hope, that we shall receive some blessed token of his acceptance.
-If the fall of mystical Babylon, and the work of God's Spirit that shall bring it to pass, be at several hundred years distance, yet it follows not that there will be no happy revivals of religion before that time, which shall be richly worth the most diligent, earnest and constant praying for.
+If notwithstanding all that I have said, it be still judged that there is sufficient reason to determine that the ruin of Antichrist is at a very great distance, and if all that I have said, as arguing that there is reason to hope that the beginning of that glorious revival of religion, which in its continuance and progress will destroy the kingdom of Antichrist is not very far off, be judged to be of no force; yet it will not follow that our complying with what is proposed to us in the late memorial from Scotland, will be in vain, or not followed with such spiritual blessings, as will richly recompense the pains of such extaordinary prayer for the Holy Spirit, and the revival of religion.
+If God does not grant that greatest of all effusions of his Spirit, so soon as we desire, yet we shall have the satisfaction of a consciousness of our having employed ourselves in a manner that is certainly agreeable to Christ's will and frequent commands, in being much in prayer for this mercy, and much more in it than has heretofore been common with Christians: And there will be all reason to hope, that we shall receive some blessed token of his acceptance.
+If the fall of mystical Babylon, and the work of God's Spirit that shall bring it to pass, be at several hundred years distance, yet it follows not that there will be no happy revivals of religion before that time, that shall be richly worth the most diligent, earnest and constant praying for.

-I would fay fomething to one objection more, and then haften to a conclusion of this discourse.
+I would say something to one Objection more, and then hasten to the conclusion of this discourse.

-Object.
-6. Some may be ready to object, that what is proposed in this memorial is a new thing, such as never was put in practice in the church of God before.
+OBJECT.
+VI.
+Some may be ready to object, That what is proposed in this memorial is a new thing, such as never was put in practice in the church of God before.